Raising an Incident

 Tasks: Allows you to view tasks in the Incident.

-the following details are displayed.
+On clicking Details, the following actions and details are available.

 Share Link: Allows a user to share an Incident.
 Only users with access to the Incident Management System can access the Incident using this link.

 State: Displays the state of the Incident as Raised.
+The State is auto-updated based on the resolution progress.

 Field Values: Displays the fields and values entered while raising an Incident.

-Context: Displays the Context Fields selected for the Task Context Incident during Incident Definition.
+Context: Displays the Context fields selected for the Task Context Incident during Incident Definition.

 Some additional details of the Task that are automatically displayed for Task Context Incidents are listed below: